Sea Survival Skills

 If there is no land in sight, or you are near shipping lanes, wait at the crash site for at least 72 hours.
 You can keep your position by making a sea anchor.
 Tie weighted objects to a line.

-Besides a fast rescue, your best chance of surviving at sea is to find land.
+Besides a fast rescue, your best chance of how to survive lost at sea is to find land.
 So if you see it, or know where it is, head for it.

 Signs of land include: